Telefonica Deutschland CEO calls for debate on data privacy in Germany

-BERLIN Telefonica Deutschland's O2Dn.DE chief executive called for a debate about data privacy in Germany and said he was looking into ways to monetise customer data.
+BERLIN (Reuters) - Telefonica Deutschland's O2Dn.DE chief executive called for a debate about data privacy in Germany and said he was looking into ways to monetise customer data.

 "We need to have a wide discussion about data in Germany," Thorsten Dirks told journalists late on Tuesday.